walsh-quail-labs/Cell-Segmentation/README.md

 `conda create -n circle_virtual_environment python=3.9
 `

 Then you need to install all the requirements within the MaskRCNN.
-For simplicity, we are providing just the nucleus.py example code from the MaskRCNN repo (available [here](https://github.com/matterport/Mask_RCNN/)).
+For simplicity of the repo, we are providing just the code snippets that are needed for inference from the MaskRCNN repo (available [here](https://github.com/matterport/Mask_RCNN/)).